alexei/sprintf.js/README.md

 ### Node.js

-Currently `sprintf` runs in all active Node versions (4.x+).
+`sprintf-js` runs in all active Node versions (4.x+).

 ### Browser

-`sprintf` should work in all modern browsers.
+`sprintf-js` should work in all modern browsers.
 As of v1.1.1, you might need polyfills for the following:

  - `String.prototype.repeat()` (any IE)
  - `Array.isArray()` (IE < 9)